 Whenever we find ourselves walking through a quaint old town near the ocean, eventually one of us wonders aloud, “would you want to retire here?”
 The other responds with a list of some of the pros or cons, and then usually muses allowed, “I could definitely see us retiring here.”
-Cascais had us wishing 30 was the new retirement age, and we loved that is was only a 40 minute train ride from Lisbon.
+Cascais had us wishing 30 was the new retirement age.
+We love that it’s easy to do a day trip to Cascais with a 40 minute train ride from Lisbon.

 The easiest way to get from Lisbon to Cascais is the regional Comboios do Portugal (CP) train.
 You can purchase your reusable Viva Viagem card (€ 0,50 for the card) in the Cais do Sodré railway station in Lisbon (or almost any train or metro station) and load it with one of the following options: